OpenIIoT/OpenIIoT.Core/CONTRIBUTING.md

 Trivial or "utility" code must implement XML documentation in order to satisfy StyleCop, however the inclusion of rationale and the level of verbosity is at the author's discretion.

+No header is to be used for AssemblyInfo.cs files, and the automatically generated comments must be removed.

 ### General Code Standards

 The contents of classes and interfaces must be organized according to StyleCop rules, which are described [here](http://stackoverflow.com/questions/150479/order-of-items-in-classes-fields-properties-constructors-methods/310967#310967).